Estimate CloudWatch alarm count (standard, high-res, composite)

 • Pro-rate ephemeral environments by days active per month.

-• Identify scaling multipliers (fleet size, tenants, regions) and model growth scenarios.
+• Identify scaling multipliers (fleet size, tenants, regions) and model baseline versus busy-month scenarios.

 Sources